 Zotero's Unicode support allows you to import, store, and cite items in any language.
-You can change the language of Zotero, and of the citations and bibliographies created by Zotero.
-Finally, there is an experimental multilingual version of Zotero, which supports storage of item metadata in more than one language (transliterations and translations).
+You can change the language of both the Zotero user interface and the citations and bibliographies created by Zotero.
+Finally, there is an unofficial multilingual version of Zotero, which supports storage of item metadata in more than one language (transliterations and translations).

 By default, the user interface (UI) of Zotero (the labels of menu items, tabs, etc.) is displayed in the same language as Firefox.
 For example, if you download and install the French version of Firefox, your Zotero UI will automatically appear in French.
 If translations for a language are not available, Zotero's UI will default to US English.